Milo1885/Tease-AI/README.md

 	 \Vocabulary\#SYS_MultipleEdgesStop

+@SetModule() functionality restored.
+When I copied the RunModuleLink Sub, I forgot to add the SetModul code back in.

+@SetModule() and @SetLink() can now jump to a specifiec line in the script when it is called by using a comma.
+For example, @SetModule(Ballbusting Tasks, Task 2) would start after the line (Tasks 2) in Ballbusting Tasks.txt when the Module begins.

 @ShowVar[] and #Var[] should now work correctly and can be used multiple times per line

 DommeMoodMin and DommeMoodMax should now output correctly